 Opendoor competitors include other iBuyers and "we buy houses" companies.

 Both options can give you a cash offer within days.
 However, iBuyers only buy homes in good condition, and they offer closer to market value.
-"We buy houses" companies are more willing to take on homes in poor condition, but they rarely pay more than 70–85% of what they think they'll net after flipping the home.
+"We buy houses" companies are more willing to take on homes in poor condition, but they rarely pay more than 60–80% of the home's post-renovation value.

 Cash offer networks like Clever Offers help you gather offers from multiple competing buyers, while home trade-in services like Knock help you tap into your home's equity to purchase a new house before you sell — eliminating a lot of the headaches associated with timing a home sale and purchase.